dsikkema/playdo-frontend/ARCHITECTURE.md

 This architecture provides a foundation for rapid MVP development while maintaining a clear path for future enhancements.
 The separation of frontend and backend concerns, along with the use of Pyodide for client-side Python execution, creates a responsive learning environment that can be deployed with minimal server resources.

-By leveraging modern web technologies and focusing on a clean, maintainable codebase, PlayDo can quickly provide value to students while establishing the technical foundation for future growth.
+By leveraging modern web technologies and focusing on a clean, maintainable codebase, Playdo can quickly provide value to students while establishing the technical foundation for future growth.